BCDigSchol/missionary-grammars/app/views/pages/overview.html.md

 <%= content_for :header do %>Overview<% end %>

-### About the source texts

-The 24 original source texts belong to the <a href="http://www.bc.edu/libraries/collections/collinfo/a-zlist/rarebooks.html" target="_blank">Nicholas M. Williams Ethnological Collection</a> of the the John J.
-Burns Library at Boston College (Chestnut Hill, MA).
-This collection was assembled and donated by Joseph J. Williams, S.J., a Jesuit missionary and ethnologist (and former Professor of Cultural Anthropology at Boston College), and named in honor of his father.
-It contains over 10,000 volumes that document the history, life, and culture of the people of Jamaica and Africa.

 ### What is missionary linguistics and why does it matter?

 The study of missionary linguistics, in its broadest terms, seeks to